rakibsarowar/Pinia-handnote/README.md

   todo.value = ''
 }
 ```
-- then we add the funciton in the form submit handler:
+- then we add the function in the form submit handler:

 ```
 <form